gv1shnu/ImageHarvester/README.md

 # ImageHarvester

-ImageHarvester is a Python-based project, powered by Selenium, that lets you download as many images as possible from anywhere (well, mostly) on the web.
+ImageHarvester is a Python-based project, powered by Selenium, that lets you download as many images as possible from everywhere (well, mostly) on the web.

 ## Features
 - Download Images from:
      - Webpages
-     - Reddit
+     - Reddit (in-progress)
-     - Pinterest
+     - Pinterest (in-progress)

 ## Installation

-Follow these steps to set up and run the Page Sentinal application:
+Follow these steps to set up the Image Harvester application:

 1. Clone the repository: